How To Fix A Leaking Roof from Inside

 1. Examine Your Roof from The Inside

-GAF, a roofing manufacturer suggests using a flashlight to inspect the rafters and beams of your attic.
+Complete Roofing in Madison suggests using a flashlight to inspect the rafters and beams of your attic.
 Check for any soft spots, wet wood, water stains, or any dampness that may point out to a leak.
 If you locate the leak, mark the area using a piece of chalk to help you find it more easily when you get back.
 Next, push a wire through the roof leak and out through your roof.

 2. Examine Your Roof from Outside